UK and US warn of ‘serious consequences’ if Russia invades Ukraine

 On Sunday she will host plenary sessions on global health security as well as the Indo-Pacific region, with foreign ministers from the Association of Southeast Asian Nations joining the G7 meeting for the first time.

-It comes after the UK’s integrated review on foreign policy announced a “tilt” towards the Indo-Pacific, in a move seen as aiming to counter China’s growing influence in the region.
+It comes after the UK’s integrated review on foreign policy announced a “tilt” towards the Indo-Pacific, in a move seen by some as a method to counter China’s growing influence in the region.

 Register for free to continue reading